vicroms/vcpkg-docs/vcpkg/maintainers/authoring-script-ports.md

 that has been exported by the direct dependencies of the port about to be executed.

-If a helper port depends on a different helper port, it must explicity import the `vcpkg-port-config.cmake` file of its dependency.
+If a helper port depends on a different helper port, it must explicitly import the `vcpkg-port-config.cmake` file of its dependency.
 Helper-to-helper port dependencies should not be marked as [host dependencies](../reference/vcpkg-json.md#dependency-host), this ensures that one